 - TTARA supports changes in tax administration that support and further enhance the use of remote methods of administration and compliance.

-- TTARA opposes contingent fee audits, as they threaten the objectivity of the auditor.
+- TTARA opposes contingent fee audits and tax ferret contracts, as they threaten the objectivity of the contractor.

 - TTARA supports the continued funding of the state’s economic incentive programs.

 - TTARA supports the judicious use of temporary property tax incentives such as tax abatements and value limitations on new investments.
 These incentives alleviate the competitive disadvantage our high property taxes create relative to other states.

 - TTARA supports incentives to encourage research and development in Texas.

 - TTARA supports simplifying and centralizing the application and reporting requirements of the state’s current incentive programs.

 Principles.
 The state’s role over unclaimed property is to act in good faith by returning unclaimed assets to their rightful owners; it is not to raise money for the state or to punish businesses.

 - TTARA supports reasonable requirements for businesses to maintain unclaimed property records.

 - TTARA opposes the use sampling as a way of assessing the amount of unclaimed property a business holds.
 Amounts should be tied to specifically-identified assets.